WILDERNESS FLY FISHING FOR BALTIC SALMON IN SWEDISH LAPLAND

 Click on image to view full size picture album >>>

-Camp Onka was built in 2010 and offers trophy salmon fishing on the Lainio River in Remote Swedish Lapland.
-This is back to basics fishing with wilderness and nature for your company and a good chance of catching a huge salmon!
+Camp Onka was established in 2010 and offers trophy salmon fishing on the Lainio River in Remote Swedish Lapland.
+There is now excellent accommodation alongside a good opportunity of catching a huge salmon!

 The Baltic Salmon is a geographically isolated group of the Atlantic Salmon family.
 Dating back some 10,000 years, melting ice caps created the Baltic Ice Lake which subsequently connected to the Atlantic Ocean, allowing the Atlantic Salmon to migrate to rivers in this area.
 Further down the line, the Yoldia Sea, as it was referred to, once again became cut off from the Atlantic Ocean and the Baltic Salmon were trapped.
 This isolation lasted another two thousand odd years, enough to irrevocably break the migration cycle and set the Baltic Salmon apart from the Atlantic Salmon despite retaining most shared traits and characteristics outside of its actual migration route.

 The history of the Baltic salmon has fluctuated widely alongside its cousins in the Atlantic.
 Numbers have fluctuated and there were periods when it was thought wild Baltic salmon were all but extinct.
 1998 marked the first year of genuinely strong returning numbers of wild fish and prospects have continued to dramatically improve, specifically on the Torne river system with 60% of the salmon running the Lainio river of an 70-80k annual average.

 The Lainio river sources in Northern Swedish Lapland along the border with Norway.
 It joins the Torne river before flowing into the Gulf of Bothnia.

 Fishing at Camp Onka